This post may contain affiliate links. Please read our disclosure policy.

 Chef’s Tip: For dried minced onion you can use a food processor/chopper for just a few seconds or using a mandoline and then finely mince with a knife.

-For more tips on how to peel and slice onions, check my step-by-step guide.
+For more tips on how to peel and slice onions, check my step-by-step guide on how to cut an onion.

 Dehydrate at 150ºF/66ºC for 6-8 hours (if high humidity, around 80%) or 4-6 hours (if low humidity) until completely dry.